wentYu/DAphyloSMC/README.md

   If you use `-s` 1 (self‑adaptive annealing), the `-i` (number of iterations) parameter is not required and will be ignored – the iteration count is determined automatically.
 In that case, you can omit `-i` from the command.

   Oppositely, if `-s` is omitted, the program will use a fixed annealing schedule, and `-i` is required.
->**Note**: The model settings (e.g., -g and -p) must be identical between the pilot run and the final DA-SMC run for a given dataset.
+>**Note**: The model settings (e.g., -g and -p, etc.) must be identical between the pilot run and the final DA-SMC run for a given dataset.
 The dataset name (-d) and the identifier (-m) must also be consistent throughout the whole workflow.

 ### Common arguments for `dasmc-run`